QingkaiLu/OverlapPolygonVS/README.md

 Ackowledgement

-The mouse interaction part is from Gordon Wetzstein's SimpleGlut program.
+The mouse interaction part is based on Gordon Wetzstein's SimpleGlut program.

 =================